Working Daze by John Zakour and Scott Roberts for September 25, 2017

 18. Dscn0818

-The Howe-Itzer over 6 years ago
+The Howe-Itzer about 7 years ago

 As a veteran myself, I too approve of what these guys (even John and Scott) are doing.
 Since my time in the military, I was drilled to stand a certain way when the anthem was played.
 When indoors, at no point would my hand over my heart or would I be saluting.
 I just stand there in a military position.
 Does that make me disrespectful?
 When at home, watching a game on TV and the anthem plays, I do not stand up.
 Does that make me disrespectful?
 Do you stand up and put your hand over your heart when watching a game at home?
 Or is that only required when out in public?